jlledom/lwip-hurd/README.md

 4. First active translator set after booting doesn't send gratuitous ARP queries
 5. Assertion "state!" failed at line 1244 in ../../hurd/lwip/api/api_msg.c when aborting a connection attempt.
+6. Assertion "should not be null since first != last!" failed at line 948 in ../../hurd/lwip/core/netif.c when removing an interface that has open connections.

 ## 3. Others